Diseases & Conditions

 A rotator cuff tear may result from an acute injury, such as a fall, or may be caused by normal aging-related wear and tear with degeneration of the tendon.

-- Typically, you will feel pain in the front of your shoulder that radiates down the side of your arm.
-It may be present with overhead activities such as lifting or reaching (e.g., serving in tennis, painting a ceiling).
+- Typically, you will feel pain in the front or side of your shoulder that radiates (travels) down the side of your arm.
+It may be present with overhead activities such as lifting or reaching (e.g., serving in tennis, throwing a ball, grabbing an item out of a high cabinet).

 - You may feel pain when you try to sleep on the affected side.

-- You may note weakness of your arm and difficulty with routine activities such as combing your hair or reaching behind your back.
+- You may note weakness of your arm and difficulty with routine activities, such as combing your hair or stretching your arm behind you into a coat sleeve.

-- If the tear occurs with injury, you may experience acute pain, a snapping sensation, and immediate weakness of the arm.
+- If the tear occurs with injury, you may experience acute pain, feel or hear a pop, and notice immediate weakness of the arm.

 If I have a painful rotator cuff and keep using it, will this cause further damage?